rajinder-yadav/dm-css/README.md

 Powerful CSS styling made simple, fast and fun!

-DM-CSS is a Style-Notation CSS layout and design Toolkit.
+DM-CSS is a Style-Notation CSS layout and design Toolkit, was designed specifically to use concise and memorable Style-Notation.

 It brings consistency to your HTML/JSX coding and allows you to quickly add CSS styles that are easy to read.